TSGECO/tsg/doc/tsg.md

 If the TSG file contains explicit node (N) and edge (E) records:

-1. Identify the graphs defined in the file
+1. Process the global headers at the beginning of the file
+2. For each graph section (started by a G record):
+   - Create a new graph with the given ID and attributes
-2. For each graph, read and create the graph structure directly from its records
+   - Read and create the graph structure directly from the records in the section
-3. Chains (C) serve as additional evidence or source information
+   - Process chains (C) as additional evidence or source information
-4. Paths (P) define traversals through the explicitly defined graph
+   - Process paths (P) as traversals through the explicitly defined graph
-5. Process inter-graph links to establish connections between graphs
+3. Process inter-graph links (L) to establish connections between graphs
-6. Validate read continuity by checking for shared read IDs across adjacent nodes in paths
+4. Validate read continuity by checking for shared read IDs across adjacent nodes in paths

 ### Case 2: Nodes and Edges Are Not Explicitly Defined

 If the TSG file does not contain explicit node and edge records, or contains only partial definitions:

-1. Identify the graphs defined in the file
+1. Process the global headers at the beginning of the file
+2. For each graph section (started by a G record):
+   - Create a new graph with the given ID and attributes
-2. For each graph, extract and construct all nodes and edges from chains (C)
+   - Extract and construct all nodes and edges from chains (C) in the section
-3. Build the complete graph structure from these extracted elements
+   - Build the complete graph structure from these extracted elements
-4. Chains provide both the structure and the evidence for the graph
-5. Paths (P) define traversals through the graph constructed from chains
+   - Process paths (P) as traversals through the graph constructed from chains
-6. Process inter-graph links to establish connections between graphs
+3. Process inter-graph links (L) to establish connections between graphs
-7. Verify read continuity for all paths by ensuring adjacent nodes share common read support
+4. Verify read continuity for all paths by ensuring adjacent nodes share common read support

 ## Type Definitions for Attributes